Or I could say empty chairs, unread letters, and

 Green steps back from the door and moves towards the kitchen.
 "Make yourself at home," he says.
 "Do you want anything to drink?"

 Despite his words, he doesn't offer to take his grandfather's jacket or scarf.
 His grandfather is forced to wait, his shoes sinking into the rug, until Green comes back with two glasses of water.
-Professor Oak doesn't seem to notice, though; takes the glass absent-mindedly, his eyes roving the walls and windows.
+Professor Oak doesn't seem to notice, though.
+He takes the glass absent-mindedly, his eyes roving around the walls and windows.
 Green stands beside him and takes a long sip of water, waiting until Professor Oak's eyes return to him.

 "Hi," he says.